What is RStudio Server Pro?

 Who can use RStudio Server Pro?

 The current service is intended for use in courses by faculty and their students.
 It is not intended for research purposes or for individual use; in such cases, the stand-alone RStudio running on a local system is the better choice.
-The academic license prohibits using RServer Studio Pro for research purposes, although ITS is considering purchasing a research version for use on our computational computing cluster.
+The academic license prohibits using RServer Studio Pro for research purposes, although ITS is considering purchasing a research version for use on our computational cluster.

 How can I request access for use in a class I am teaching?